 What to Wear

-Baby will likely be wrapped or bare for the entire session, but we encourage soft neutrals tops for the rest of family.
+Baby will be wrapped or bare for the entire session, so we encourage soft neutrals tops for the rest of family.
 Consider including varying textures and layering to add some dimension to your images.

 Note: The studio is kept quite cozy to ensure your bare baby is comfortable at all times - we highly recommend dressing in layers or bringing lighter clothing to wear so you are comfortable as well.